@graffiti-garden/wrapper-synchronize

 url: string

 A globally unique identifier and locator for the object.
 It can be used to point to an object or to retrieve the object directly with Graffiti.get.
-If an object is put with the same URL as an existing object, the existing object will be replaced with the new object.

 An object's URL is generated when the object is first created and should include sufficient randomness to prevent collisions and guessing.
 The URL starts with a "scheme," just like web URLs start with http or https, to indicate to indicate the particular Graffiti implementation.
 This allows for applications to pull from multiple coexisting Graffiti implementations without collision.
-Existing schemes include graffiti:local: for objects stored locally (see the local implementation) and graffiti:remote: for objects stored on Graffiti-specific web servers (see the remote implementation).
-Options available in the future might include graffiti:solid: for objects stored on Solid servers or graffiti:p2p: for objects stored on a peer-to-peer network.
+Existing schemes include graffiti:local: for objects stored locally (see the local implementation) and graffiti:remote: for objects stored on Graffiti-specific web servers (see the remote implementation) Options available in the future might include graffiti:solid: for objects stored on Solid servers or graffiti:p2p: for objects stored on a peer-to-peer network.

 value: {}